TheParatronicas/TheParatronicas/README.md

-### Hi there 👋
+### Welcome 👋

 This is Paratronicas.
 Here you will find a lot of repositories on how to use certain components with Arduino, ESP32 and Raspberry Pi 4.
+I will also publish some projects here with these 3 devices.
 I've also got a YouTube channel, where I will upload tutorials for this repos.

+So stay tuned for more😄!

 Contact: theparatronicas@gmail.com